RocketChat/RC4Conferences/README.md

 On a successful execution of script, the NextJS will start on port `3000` (default) or if it is occupied the next available port shall be used e.g., `3001`.

 Congratulations! 🎉 You have successfully setup both the Client-Side and Server-Side.

+> fun-try: You can press period <kbd>.</kbd> key to open up VS code style code reader on any GitHub repository.

 ## Gitpod Development Setup